-To submit an application for admission, please contact the Office of Admissions (858) 653-3000 or complete an online application
+To submit an application for admission, please contact the Office of Admissions (858) 653-3000 or complete an online application at www.calmu.edu.

 Individuals living outside the United States often have difficulty with application materials arriving in a timely manner, international applicants who have received communication from the University requesting missing documents may fax those materials to the Admissions Processing Center at (858) 653-6786.
 Scanning and emailing of these documents to admissions@calmu.edu is also accepted.
 CMU strongly urges international applicants to have an e-mail address available for use during the admissions process, since this expedites communication.
 (Free email accounts are available on-line through Google, Yahoo and others).
-Applicants must still submit original materials within 30 days of enrollment, as faxed or scanned materials are not considered official documents.
-CMU also requests that international applicants who have a fax number and email submit the number and email address with their application in the event that CMU needs to contact the applicant guickly.
+Applicants must still submit original materials within 14 days of the start of the initial session. of enrollment, as faxed or scanned materials are not considered official documents.
+CMU also requests that international applicants who have a fax number and email submit the number and email address with their application in the event that CMU needs to contact the applicant quickly.